Chandan9898Kumar/JavaScript_Question-RestApis/backend/README.md

 1. Note: Use `npm init -y` for default initialization

-Step 3: Now in your gfg folder type the following command line
+Step 3: Now in your backend folder type the following command line
 $ npm install express --save

 Step 3: `Now install Express in the myapp directory and save it in the dependencies list.
 This Install necessary dependencies for our application.
 For example:`